-Through social security, you or the other parent will receive child benefit for your child.
-Ask the CNE team or your employer for information on the steps to take.
+Through Social security, you or the other parent will receive child benefit for your child.
+Contact your Family Allowance Fund to find out what you need to do.

 From the time the employer has been informed of your pregnancy until one month after your maternity leave, he cannot dismiss you, except for reasons unrelated to your maternity.
 This includes any act that could lead to dismissal, such as a declaration of intent, steps to recruit a replacement or the reorganisation of work to dispense with your post.
 If in doubt, contact the company's CNE team or the CNE secretariat in your region as soon as possible!